 - The caterer providing service for a dinner function may serve alcohol if requested by the event host.

 - The Event Host must coordinate with the caterer to have bottled or ice water available anytime alcohol is served.

-- An additional deposit of $500 will be held for events where alcohol is served.
+- An additional security deposit of $500 will be held for events where alcohol is served.
 Requests to serve alcohol must be approved by the Event Coordinator prior to your event.
-If no prior approval is given, the applicants may forfeit their deposit.

-- The Event Host must hire off duty Chatham County deputies to provide security at the event.
+- The Event Host must hire off duty Chatham County deputies to provide security for the duration of the event.
 Additional requirements may apply depending on the type of event.
 Failure to comply with regulations will result in cancellation of the event and forfeiture of the security deposit.
 The legal age to consume alcohol is 21.
 The Event Host is responsible for any underage drinking during their event.
 For more information, contact the North Carolina Alcoholic Beverage Commission, 919.779.0700.